-From Cadiz to Jerez by bus: from an hour up to two-hour bus drive A one-way Cadiz to Jerez bus ticket goes from about 1,5 €.
+- From Cadiz to Jerez by bus: from an hour up to a two-hour bus drive A one-way Cadiz to Jerez bus ticket goes from about 1,5 €.

 Things to do in Jerez: watch equestrian ballet at the Royal Andalusian School of Equestrian Art, taste authentic sherry in Jerez (from light and dry sherries such as Manzanilla and Fino to as darker and sweeter sherry such as Oloroso), sample wines and popular local tapas in traditional ‘tabancos‘, tour the cellars of González Byass or bodega Tío Pepe for authentic sherry tastings, visit the Yeguada de la Cartuja stud farm near Jerez

-If you’re traveling Andalucia in May, then the Feria del Caballo (the Horse Fair) is a must!
-There you will have a feeling of stepping back in time and you will see Andalusia at its best: Andalusian women wearing traditional flameco dresses – colorful ‘rajes gitanas’ or ‘gypsy dresses’, flamenco singing and dancing in noisy public ‘casetas’, Andalusian horses parade …
+If you’re traveling to Andalucia in May, then the Feria del Caballo (the Horse Fair) is a must-see!
+There you will get a feeling of stepping back in time and you will see Andalusia at its best: Andalusian women wearing traditional flameco dresses – colorful ‘rajes gitanas’ or ‘gypsy dresses’, flamenco singing and dancing in noisy public ‘casetas’, Andalusian horses parade …

 Distance from Jerez to Arcos de la Frontera is 35 km.